Parent Information: SEND Information Report 2019/2020

 For your child this would mean:

-• Your child will have been identified by the class teacher/ Inclusion Manager (or you will have raised your own concerns) as needing more specialist input instead of, or in addition to, excellent class teaching and intervention groups.
+• Your child will have been identified by the class teacher/SENCo (or you will have raised your own concerns) as needing more specialist input instead of, or in addition to, excellent class teaching and intervention groups.

 • You will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.